 …when i put down a green, it doesn’t mean grass; and when I put down a blue, it doesn’t mean the sky” HENRI MATISSE

 Matisse’s family were his models.
 He would set off in the very early morning, particularly for the painting he did of his wife Amelie, nude in a forest clearing, worried lest she be spotted by a wandering Colliourenc.
 Fortunately in 1905 the woods came right down to the shores of the Mediterranean, making it comparatively easy to find a private glade.

 He loved open windows, the scenes they framed were alive with colours that had never been used to such effect before.
 Red sand, pink sea; he painted what he felt.
 Derain’s paintings may have been more conventional in that the sand was often yellow but his use of colour was every bit as powerful as that of Matisse… They worked well together.

 Derain was a great friend of Vlaminck, and, although he never came to Collioure, it was with Vlaminck that Matisse and Derain so shocked the Paris Art World at the Salon d’Automne of 1905.
 Derain described their work as a “trial by fire”, a purifying of painting, a liberating of colour.
 The critics described it as the work “fauves”, of “wild beasts”.
 It was not a compliment.
 But the name stuck, Fauvism was born and Matisse was head “Fauve”.

-How Matisse’s bursts like fireworks across the canvass, while Derain, a keen amateur photographer, would use the line of the balcony itself to draw the eye to the church and the famous Clocher.
+With a knowledgeable guide, the works of Matisse and Derain come alive.
+Matisse bursts like fireworks across the canvass, and we see how Derain, a keen amateur photographer, used the line of the balcony itself to draw the eye to the church and the famous Clocher.
 We are led through the narrow alleys, up to the top of the town where again they painted side by side, the same view, different pictures.
 We follow their footsteps, understand their emotion, see the Collioure they saw and painted.